 \subsection{Fe-Co alloys}

 After analyzing $\sigma_{xy}$ in pure Fe and Co, we now turn to the ordered Fe-Co alloys.
 We considered three ordered alloys of Fe and Co, these are Fe$_{3}$Co, FeCo, and FeCo$_{3}$.
-The crystalline ordered structures of these alloys are D0$_3$, B$_2$ and D0$_3$, respectively.
-In what follows we show the data for pure Co in its bcc phase because all three ordered alloys are derivatives of the bcc structure.
-However, as we just discussed, bcc and hcp Co have a very similar value of $\sigma_{xy}$.
+The ordered crystalline structures of these alloys are bcc-derived D0$_3$, B$_2$ and D0$_3$, respectively.
 Our results for Fe-Co alloys are shown in Fig.~\ref{fig:adpt-feco}.
-Starting from pure Fe, we find that adding Co at first significantly reduces the value of $\sigma_{xy}$.
+Starting from pure Fe, we find that the addition of Co at first significantly reduces the value of $\sigma_{xy}$.
 In particular, $\sigma_{xy}$ in Fe$_{3}$Co is on average about 2 times lower than that of pure Fe.
-Furthermore, spectral features of alloy Fe$_{3}$Co are distinct from that of pure Fe.
-While both Fe and Co have nearly constant $\sigma_{xy}$ up to 10~THz, we find that Fe$_{3}$Co shows a strong dependence on frequency starting already around 3~THz.
-This finding of a large sensitivity of $\sigma_{xy}$ on chemical composition is in agreement with our expectation that $\sigma_{xy}$ is very sensitive on details of the band structure, as spin-orbit split bands give either positive or negative contribution to $\sigma_{xy}$, depending on the location of the Fermi level.
+Furthermore, the spectral features of alloy Fe$_{3}$Co are distinct from that of pure Fe.
+While both Fe and Co have a nearly constant $\sigma_{xy}$ up to 10~THz, we find that Fe$_{3}$Co shows a strong dependence on frequency starting already around 3~THz.
+This finding of a large sensitivity of $\sigma_{xy}$ to the chemical composition is in agreement with our expectation that $\sigma_{xy}$ is very sensitive to details of the band structure.
 Adding even more Co, as in FeCo, we find that the value of $\sigma_{xy}$ is reduced even further.
 In particular, $\sigma_{xy}$ is about 4 times smaller in FeCo than in pure Fe.
 Moreover, the spectral features of FeCo are surprisingly constant in the entire range of frequencies we studied.
-Further addition of Co increases the value of $\sigma_{xy}$.
+The further addition of Co increases the value of $\sigma_{xy}$.
 For example, in the case of FeCo$_{3}$, $\sigma_{xy}$ is similar in magnitude to that of pure Co.
-Spectral features of FeCo$_{3}$ are strongest among the Fe-Co alloys we studied.
+The spectral features of FeCo$_{3}$ are the strongest among the Fe-Co alloys we studied.

-The non-monotonic dependence of $\sigma_{xy}$ on Co concentration is reminiscent of a non-monotonic dependence of magnetic damping observed in Fe-Co alloys.\cite{schoen2016ultra} While magnetic damping is not directly related to $\sigma_{xy}$, we expect that both can be related to the changes in the nature of the electronic band structure near the Fermi level in Fe-Co alloys.
+The nonmonotonic dependence of $\sigma_{xy}$ on Co concentration is reminiscent of a nonmonotonic dependence of magnetic damping observed in Fe-Co alloys.\cite{schoen2016ultra} Although magnetic damping is not directly related to $\sigma_{xy}$, we expect that both can be related to changes in the nature of the electronic band structure near the Fermi level in Fe-Co alloys.